guitarbeat/Personal-Website/memory-bank/activeContext.md

 - [April 2024] - Updated documentation to reflect the new SASS architecture
 - [April 2024] - Fixed missing migration for Work component and _mixins-custom.scss
 - [April 2024] - Fixed theme/_theme-switch.scss to remove variables import
+- [May 2024] - Fixed issues with token resolution during compilation:
+  - Identified problem with $header-tokens not resolving correctly during SASS compilation
+  - Applied temporary fix to header.scss to ensure proper rendering
+  - Documented long-term solution to improve token system implementation in tokens.scss
+  - Established pattern for providing fallback values when token resolution fails

 ## Next Steps